 What if I wasn’t doing something the best way possible?

-I really felt that I couldn’t live with the knowledge that I unintentionally did not give a young child the best possible start in their education while they were in my care.
+I couldn’t live with the knowledge that I unintentionally did not give young children the best possible start in their education while they were in my care.

 Want to see what I read?

 (And, of course, I found another box of books right after I packed this giant pile up, so imagine a few more into this picture.)

 Here’s my biggest takeaway from this weekend’s cleanup: I am not finding parenting super hard (yet) because I’ve been preparing for years!